Harold D’Souza: A Human Rights Hero Honored Globally

-United States President Barack Obama appointed Harold to the United States Advisory Council on Human Trafficking in 2015, and he has continued his service under President Trump through July 2020.
-He is also an expert consultant to the Department of State’s Office to Monitor and Combat Trafficking in Persons.
+In recognition of his tireless efforts, Harold was appointed to the United States Advisory Council on Human Trafficking by President Barack Obama in 2015 and continued his service under President Trump through July 2020.
+He also serves as an expert consultant to the Department of State’s Office to Monitor and Combat Trafficking in Persons.

-Harold strives to be the voice of courage, hope, and freedom for trafficking victims.
-He has been invited to speak throughout the United States as well as in India, Africa, Europe, and the Middle East.
-He has spoken at Harvard University, and addressed the United Nation on the importance of recognizing and protecting vulnerable populations susceptible to trafficking.
+Harold’s advocacy extends far beyond American borders.
+He has been invited to speak throughout the United States and in countries across the globe, including India, Africa, Europe, and the Middle East.
+His powerful speeches have resonated at prestigious institutions like Harvard University and the United Nations, where he emphasizes the critical importance of recognizing and protecting vulnerable populations susceptible to trafficking.